 • Is this mentor a good fit as a reference for the FlexMed program specifically, or is there someone who might be a better fit?

 Be considerate when approaching your mentors.
 While mentors are usually happy to support former or current students, it is always important to approach a potential referee mindful of the time and effort writing a reference requires.
-Showing consideration towards referees means always following some basic etiquette.
-Contact your referee to tell them about your goals and why you would value having them serve as your reference.
-When you ask them for a reference, be sure to emphasize that you need a strong letter.
-Considering the competition, you do not want a mediocre or a lukewarm recommendation.
-If any of your potential writers seem hesitant, you should ask someone else.
+Connect with them to discuss your goals and your need for a compelling letter; if they seem hesitant, ask someone else.

 Share the list of the five essential attributes for FlexMed applicants with your writers.
-Make sure that your writers are aware of the five essential attributes FlexMed seeks in its applicants, so that they can tailor their references to highlight any evidence they have that you possess those attributes.
+This is so that they can tailor their references to highlight any evidence they have that you possess those attributes.
 For example, a professor who worked on a research project with you will be able to speak about your strengths as a team player, while a professor who supervised your work as a TA could write about your mentorship abilities and commitment to helping others.

 Writing Your Personal Statement

 Your references can speak about you in a compelling and persuasive way, but only you can speak for yourself.
-The personal statement component of the FlexMed application consists of three essays, and a strong application requires doing your very best on all three.
+The personal statement component of the FlexMed application consists of three essays.
 While the following essay questions were used in the latest FlexMed application cycle, make sure to check the official site for any changes in the prompts:

-When writing your essays, pay attention to the word limits and always keep in mind the five essential personal attributes of FlexMed applicants mentioned earlier.
+When writing your essays, pay attention to the word limits, structure (Introduction, body and conclusion) and always keep in mind the five essential personal attributes of FlexMed applicants mentioned earlier.
 Use every opportunity you can to prove to the admissions committee that you have those highly desirable attributes: a team player, a life-long learner, someone dedicated to self-improvement and staying well, and someone who is both a change agent and advocate in your community.
+Here are some more tips to remember:

 Acing Your Interview

-The FlexMed program receives an average of 800 applications per year.
-Out of these initial 800, between 140 to 160 applicants are selected each year for an interview.
+The FlexMed program receives an average of 800-1000 applications per year.
+Out of these initial applications, between 140 to 160 applicants are selected each year for an interview.

 Invitations to interviews are sent out on a rolling basis starting in the middle of March and lasting until the end of March.
 All of the interviews take place during the month of April.
 The interview stage follows the traditional interview format, consisting of two interviews.
 Each interview lasts around 30 minutes.
 Each applicant will meet two interviewers from the Members of the MD Admissions Committee.